This course has multiple delivery options to fit our customers’ individual needs. Click the tabs below for more information on each option.

 This program is designed for anyone who is extremely familiar and proficient with the concepts and practices of GD&T. Particular emphasis is placed on those who are responsible for specifying, interpreting, and analyzing tolerances.
-Individuals desiring to become certified Geometric Dimensioning and Tolerancing Professionals (GDTP) by passing the ASME GDTP certification exams should take this course.
+Individuals desiring to become a certified GDTP by passing the ASME GDTP certification exams should take this course.

 - What is a tolerance stack?